A reinforcement learning approach to rare trajectory sampling: Gradient optimization of rare finite-time trajectory sampling

 \subsection{Finite horizon example: random walk excursions}

-As a simple example of these techniques, we use the excursion problem outlined in Sec.\ \ref{reweighting_ensembles}: while the aim is to generate trajectories for the hard constrained ensemble given by Eq. \eref{hard-excursion-weight}, due to the zero weight given to some trajectories, we must use a softened condition given by Eq. \eref{softened-constraint} and \eref{soft-excursion-distance} as a target ensemble to optimize sampling for.
-This is an exactly solvable problem in the hard constraint case, as outlined in \hyperref[exact-excursions]{Appendix A}, using a gauge transformation based approach which can in principle also be used calculate the exact optimal dynamics numerically in this simple case.
+We finish this section with a simple example of these techniques in practice, studying the excursion problem outlined in section \ref{sec:conditioned-dynamics}.
+While the aim is to generate trajectories for the conditioned ensemble with weights $W(x_T,x_{T-1},T)=\delta(x_T)$ and $W(x_t,x_{t-1},t)=H(x_t)$ for $0<t<T$, due to the zero weight given to some trajectories, we must use a softened condition given by Eq. \eref{softened-constraint} and \eref{soft-excursion-distance} as a target ensemble to optimize sampling for.
+This is an exactly solvable problem in the conditioned case, as outlined in \hyperref[exact-excursions]{Appendix A}, using a gauge transformation based approach which can in principle also be used calculate the exact optimal dynamics numerically for this simple softened problem.
 For evaluating how well we are targeting the softened ensemble, we use this same gauge transformation technique to numerically estimate the maximum return as outlined in appendix \hyperref[maximum-returns]{Appendix B}.
 We test all three algorithms currently discussed: Monte Carlo returns (MCR) shown in Alg. \ref{monte_carlo_reinforce}, Monte Carlo with a value baseline (MCVB) as in Alg. \ref{monte_carlo_reinforce_value_baseline}, and actor-critic (AC) as outlined in Alg. \ref{actor_critic}.

 For simplicity we start by testing them in a simple ``tabular'' setting: that is, we associate a single weight $\theta(x,t)$ to each states transitions, and another single weight $\psi(x,t)$ to each states value for the algorithms which use them.
 The transition up is then given by this weight in terms of a sigmoid